rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select all that apply:

+- I have produced informational content about Rust (e.g., blogged, live streamed, made a YouTube video, etc.).
+- On several occasions I have consumed informational content about Rust (e.g., blogs, live streams, YouTube videos, etc.).
-- On several occasions I have read about Rust on "news" sites (e.g., Hacker News, r/rust subreddit, This Week in Rust, the official Rust blog, etc.)
+- On several occasions I have read *comments* about Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
-- On several occasions I have commented on or posted about Rust on "news" sites (e.g., Hacker News, r/rust subreddit, etc.)
+- On several occasions I have *commented* on about Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
+- On several occasions I have read official Rust communication channels (e.g., This Week in Rust, the official Rust blog, the Rust Twitter account, etc.)
-- On several occasions I have participated in conversations about Rust on social media.
+- On several occasions I have participated in conversations about Rust on social media (Twitter, Facebook, LinkedIn, etc.)
 - I have participated in Rust community forums or chats (e.g., users.rust-lang.org, Rust Discord, a local Rust chat community, etc.)
 - I have attended a Rust meetup or conference (virtual or in-person).
-- On several occasions I have produced content about Rust (e.g., blogged, live streamed, made a YouTube video, etc.).

 > **justification**
 >